Avalanche Lake and Lake McDonald in Glacier National Park

 We had planned on kayaking on Lake McDonald, but when we got there, everyone was tired.
 It was a very windy day out on the lake and kayaking seemed like more effort than we wanted to put in.
 We wandered down by the shore and found a boat rental company that had little motor boats that we could take out for the afternoon.
 That sounded like the perfect activity, so the seven of us loaded up in two boats.

-The girl that gave us our boat warned us that it was really choppy out there and she’d had multiple people come back earlier in the day saying they didn’t enjoy their boat ride.
+The girl that gave us our boat warned us that it was really choppy out there.
+She’d had multiple people come back earlier in the day saying they didn’t enjoy their boat ride.
 We figured that if it was uncomfortable, we could head back whenever we wanted because the rental was priced hourly ($25/hour).

 We headed towards the beautiful mountain backdrop and the waves weren’t bad at all!
 I wondered why the previous people hadn’t had a good time.
 Our group did some rearranging so I could sit at the front for a bit and the boat almost flipped.
 Then, when the other boat cut across in front of us (for video purposes), we hit their wake at an angle and I fell back on my butt.
 I was a bit bruised but at least I didn’t hit my head on the seat behind me!